How to Download an FTP File Using CMD in Windows 11/10

 Download an FTP file using only one command line

-• WEBSITE: The FTP server address (e.g., ftp.example.com)
+• WEBSITE: Your FTP server’s address (like ftp.example.com)

-• USERNAME: Your FTP server username
+• USERNAME: Your FTP username

-• PASSWORD: Your FTP server password
+• PASSWORD: Your FTP password

 cd C:\destination_folder

-Related resource: Copy Folder Structure Without Files in Windows 11/10
+Related resource: Copy folder structure without files in Windows 11/10

 Categories: Windows 10Windows 11